giovanni-casonato/VoiceAI-for-Restaurants/README.md

 ```shell
 pip install -r requirements.txt
 ```
+Note: Be sure to add necessary folder for audio output of assembly and deepgram
 # Run the application

 Execute `python server.py` or `python3 server.py` in the project directory to start the application.
 Then, call your Twilio phone number and begin speaking.
 You will see your speech transcribed in the console.